How Charter Works

 Auto-generated (charter generate) |

-Reference manifest for shipped and local doctrine content |
+Reference manifest for built-in and local doctrine content |

 .kittify/charter/generated/ |